About

 History

 In the 1970s, the Fort Wayne Literacy Council was formed to match volunteer tutors with adults who wanted to improve reading skills.
-The Northeast Indiana Literacy Council was formed earlier as a coordinating group to raise community awareness.
+The Northeast Indiana Literacy Coalition was formed earlier as a coordinating group to raise community awareness.
 In 1988, the two groups merged to create Three Rivers Literacy Alliance (TRLA).
 Services were expanded to include two learning centers where adults gathered to work on basic skills.
 Fort Wayne Community Schools provided teachers.
 Fort Wayne Housing Authority provided classroom space.
-TRLA provided trained tutors, coordination and outreach services including child care and transportation.
+TRLA provided trained tutors, coordination, and outreach services, including childcare and transportation.

-Recommend The Literacy Alliance to a potential student who needs assistance to obtain basic literacy or English proficiency skills, high school equivalency test preparation, or job skills certification.
+Recommend The Literacy Alliance to a potential student who needs assistance to obtain basic literacy, English proficiency skills, or high school equivalency test preparation.

 If you are an employer struggling to fill jobs requiring a basic high school education, refer your employees or potential applicants to us so that they can receive free services to help them obtain employment with you or move up to a higher work classification.
 Contact us to learn how we can bring Project Graduate (high school equivalency (HSE) class), Project Connect (English Language Learners) class, or skills certification class to your organization or business.